grantlerduck/go-aws-lambda-dynamo/README.md

 # go-aws-lambda-dynamo
-AWS Lmabda functions using Go, DynamoDB and Kinsesis
+AWS Lambda functions using Go, DynamoDB and Kinsesis